bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Bugs.md

 Issue: Expected to decode Array<Any> but found a dictionary instead
 Fix: Change JsonDecoder to output a dictionary and map the resulting data into the correct format

+Issue: MessageThread object not being passed from vc to vc
+Fix:   - Fixed typo in ViewMessageThread segue identifier
+         - Removed extra navigation controller to allow object to be passed from vc to vc